 Alexis: What are the key things you need to know about a book to create a cover for it?

 Korey: I always need to know the important details about the main characters that the author specifically points out in the book (hair colors, if the girl has violet eyes, if the guy has a huge facial scar, etc.).
 I need to know the tone of the book (highly sexual, light-hearted, suspenseful, etc.).
-The time period and the sub-genre (BDSM, western, medical play, fantasy, sci-fi, etc.) are also important.
+The time period and the sub-genre (BDSM which can be seen at websites similar to fulltube, western, medical play, fantasy, sci-fi, etc.) are also important.
 I really try to make sure the author is excited about their cover, and if they’re not, then I go back to the drawing board ’till they are!

 Alexis: I decided to deconstruct one of Korey’s book covers to illustrate how well she designs.
 In the first graphic, I show one of Korey’s latest book covers and describe my first reactions upon seeing it; in the second graphic, I discuss whether my first impressions were correct after reading the blurb and the book.
 Yes, I had to purchase and read several exciting erotica and BDSM novels in order to complete this article!
+I even indulged in some pain porn to see BDSM in action.
 It’s hard work, but somebody has to do it.
 You know I’ll always take one for the team. 🙂 As you can see, my preconceived notions were correct – Korey definitely got into my head with her cover and let me know exactly what to expect from the book.

 Alexis: How long does it take to make a typical cover?